Alfresco/alfresco-docker-installer/README.md

 # generator-alfresco-docker-installer
 > Alfresco Docker Installer

+**IMPORTANT** This project is not supported by Alfresco in any way.
+Despite deployments using Docker Compose are considered a valid approach for ACS deployment (Community and Enterprise), this `alfresco-docker-installer` tool is **not** the official Alfresco recommendation.
+Please, check [https://github.com/Alfresco/acs-deployment/tree/master/docker-compose](https://github.com/Alfresco/acs-deployment/tree/master/docker-compose) in order to understand official recommendations from Alfresco.

 Since Alfresco Installer was discontinued from Alfresco 5.2, this project provides a command line installer for Alfresco Community 6.1 and Alfresco Community 6.2 to be used in Docker Compose installations.

 This project generates a Docker Compose template ready to be used including following features: